gsfernandes81/ionic-traces/README.md

 1. Install poetry
 2. Install the project dependencies with `poetry install`
 3. Set up a MYSQL instance or get a connection url for an existing one
 4. Set up the environment variables in a `.env` in the project root.
-All of these are only accessed in `ionic/cfg.py` for reference.
+All of these are only accessed in `ionic/cfg.py` for reference and an .env.example exists for reference for a development environment.
 The currently required environment variables are:

         APP_URL
         MYSQL_URL